libp2p/docs/content/docs/nat/hole-punching.md

 ---
 title: "Hole Punching"
-description: The internet is composed of countless networks, bound together into shared address spaces by foundational transport protocols.
+description: "The internet is composed of countless networks, bound together into shared address spaces by foundational transport protocols.
 As traffic moves between network boundaries, it's very common for a process called Network Address Translation to occur.
-Network Address Translation (NAT) maps an address from one address space to another.
+Network Address Translation (NAT) maps an address from one address space to another."
-weight: 2
+weight: 4
+aliases:
+    - /concepts/hole-punching
+    - /concepts/nat/hole-punching
 ---

 Nodes on a peer-to-peer network can be categorized into two groups: